 The executive's stock options are granted with an exercise price based on the fair market value, which has been deemed to be the closing price on the date of grant for all awards made after January 1, 2008.
 Prior to that date, fair market value under the 2004 Plan was deemed to be the closing price on the trading day prior to grant according to the terms of the 2004 Plan.
 Stock options granted under the 2010 Plan generally vest over a four-year period (with 25% vesting after one year and the remainder vesting monthly thereafter) and each option is exercisable over a ten-year period following its grant unless the executive's employment terminates prior to such date.
+The performance-based awards discussed above cannot be exercised prior to two years after the vesting commencement date even if vesting goals have been met, other than in the event of a qualifying change in control of the Company.
 Incentive stock options also include certain other terms necessary to assure compliance with the Internal Revenue Code.
 The 2010 Plan also permits the issuance of other types of awards, including stock appreciation rights and restricted stock, among others.
 We have awarded only stock options under the 2010 Plan, but the Compensation Committee, in its discretion, may elect to make different types of awards.
-For fiscal 2015, please see the Grants of Plan-Based Awards Table included below.
+For fiscal 2016, please see the Grants of Plan-Based Awards Table included below.